 The plans start at $37 per month.

 I’m listing it here because it’s a remarkably easy-to-use tool.
 So if you’d rather invest your money instead of your time, LeadPages is the solution for you.
+Either way, you can read a direct comparison of ClickFunnels vs LeadPages here.

 Method #4: LeadPages hacking